Erik98146/LaunchControl/README.md

 - Sleep timer to turn off devices at a set time each night
 - Sets the clock on the Firefly display so it's always correct

 The purpose of this project is to create a small remote control for the bed area that would allow at-a-glance status views and remote control of systems.
 I also wanted additional features such as a sleep timer to turn off devices automatically at night, and the option to power up some systems on a short timer (ie. turn on inverter for 1hr).
+Once setup, the system is very stable and reliable.

 The selected microcontroller with capacitive touch AMOLED display is ideal for this purpose and the display can automatically be set to a very low level that wont disturb sleep.

-The Node RED flow can be installed oun the Cerbo without using the remote AMOLED display.
-This will provide all other functionality.
+The Node RED flow can be installed on the Cerbo without using the remote AMOLED display.
+This will provide all other functionality and the web dashboard.

 ## Technology Components
 - Victron Cerbo: The Cerbo acts as the technology hub and gateway for the project and is enabled with a MQTT sever and Node RED.
 A Node RED flow is used as the RV-C to MQTT interface, provides the timer automations, provides the web panel, and provides the additional Cerbo on-screen controls.
 The MQTT server acts as the gateway to to AMOLED panel.
 Both Node RED and the MQTT server are supported by Victron and will survive system updates.